Variational approach to the two-dimensional Bose polaron: Polaron Properties

 While at a qualitative level all methods agree well for weak to moderate interaction strengths, we can gain further insight by taking a closer look at the results in this regime, as shown in Fig.~\ref{fig:energy}(b).
-First, we see that perturbation theory is well reproduced already by the variational ansatz limited to two-body correlations (which we find are nearly completely independent of $\mu$).
-Incorporating three-body correlations, we see that the Bose gas chemical potential matters more in this case, and that the inclusion of a finite $\mu$ allows us to almost perfectly reproduce the QMC results of Ref.~\cite{Ardila2020}.
-Therefore, we can conclude that incorporating the chemical potential is important in this regime, while the polaron energy is dominated by few-body correlations in the strong-coupling regime.
+First, we see that perturbation theory is well reproduced already by the variational ansatz limited to two-body correlations, which we find are nearly completely independent of $\mu$.
+Incorporating up to four-body correlations, we see that the Bose gas chemical potential matters more in this case.
+This is to be expected since including higher-order correlations is necessary in order to capture the correction due to Lee-Huang-Yang-type quantum fluctuations, as demonstrated in the 3D case~\cite{Christensen2015,Levinsen2015}.
+Especially, we observe that the inclusion of four-body correlations and a finite $\mu$ allows us to almost perfectly reproduce the QMC results of Ref.~\cite{Ardila2020} in this regime, highlighting the importance of incorporating the chemical potential.
+On the other hand, the polaron energy is dominated by few-body correlations in the strong-coupling regime and it is currently an open question whether one would need to include the interboson repulsion beyond the Bogoliubov approximation to obtain exact agreement with the last point of QMC for the attractive branch.
+Certainly, this repulsion will eventually need to be included for very tightly bound attractive polarons.

 We now turn to the repulsive branch energy, as shown in Fig.~\ref{fig:energy}(a), where we obtain the energy by finding the peak of the spectral function at positive energy.
-Similarly to the attractive branch, our variational results from two- and three-body correlations have excellent agreement with QMC and perturbation theory in the weak-coupling regime, $\ln({\sqrt{n_{0}}a_{\text{2D}}}) \ll -1$.
+While the line shape of the spectral response plays a small role, we find that the repulsive polaron energy is quite insensitive to the Fourier broadening.
+Similarly to the attractive branch, we see that our variational results from two- and three-body correlations have excellent agreement with QMC and perturbation theory in the weak-coupling regime, $\ln({\sqrt{n_{0}}a_{\text{2D}}}) \ll -1$.
 Towards the strong-coupling regime, the polaron energy becomes comparable to the lifetime of the polaron, indicating that the repulsive polaron ceases to correspond to a well-defined quasiparticle.
-This results in the discrepancy in our evaluation of the repulsive polaron energy around $\ln({\sqrt{n_{0}}a_{\text{2D}}}) \simeq -1$.
+This results in the small difference in the corresponding repulsive polaron energies around $\ln({\sqrt{n_{0}}a_{\text{2D}}}) \simeq -1$.